vuejs/v2.vuejs.org/src/v2/guide/index.md

 </ol>
 ```

-But this would render the same text for every todo, which is not super interesting.
-We should be able to pass data from the parent scope into child components.
+...But, this will render the same text for every todo, which is not really useful.

+You should be able to pass data from the parent scope into child components.
 Let's modify the component definition to make it accept a [prop](components.html#Props):

 ``` js
 Vue.component('todo-item', {